');

 About New Haven, CT

-New Haven is a major city in Connecticut with a population of 132,893 residents.
-The median household income is $53,771 per year, which is near the national average.
-The median age in New Haven is 31.9 years.
+New Haven is a major city located in Connecticut with a population of 132,893 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $53,771 per year, which is 28% below the national median of $75,149.
+The median age of 31.9 years is notably younger the US median age of 38.9 years, indicating a younger, often more dynamic population base.

 How New Haven Ranks in Connecticut